-- 5.7.16 Although there is strong evidence that recreational disturbance has adverse effects on breeding bird numbers, distribution and success, in the absence of detailed information on current and predicted changes in levels of recreational access it not possible to predict the effects of increased housing development and consequent changes in recreational use of the SPA on the breeding bird populations. - 5.7.17 Although it is not possible to predict impacts of recreation on bird distribution and populations in the absence of visitor survey data, an analysis has been undertaken on access provision on Rombalds Moor to illustrate the potential avoidance response of Annex 1 birds.
+- 5.7.20 Although there is strong evidence that recreational disturbance has adverse effects on breeding bird numbers, distribution and success, in the absence of detailed information on current and predicted changes in levels of recreational access it not possible to predict the effects of increased housing development and consequent changes in recreational use of the SPA on the breeding bird populations. - 5.7.21 Although it is not possible to predict impacts of recreation on bird distribution and populations in the absence of visitor survey data, an analysis has been undertaken on access provision on Rombalds Moor to illustrate the potential avoidance response of Annex 1 birds.
 Access routes on Rombalds Moor have been mapped into three classes based on information supplied by Bradford Council (pers. comm., 2012d): - 1.
 Re-surfaced footpaths and tracks; - 2.
-Unsurfaced public rights of way (footpaths and bridleways); and

-- 3. Other unsurfaced paths and tracks. - 5.7.18 This third class of routes has been made available for public access under the provisions of the Countryside and Rights of Way Act (CRoW; 2000).
+Unsurfaced public rights of way (footpaths and bridleways); and - 3.
+Other unsurfaced paths and tracks. - 5.7.22 This third class of routes has been made available for public access under the provisions of the Countryside and Rights of Way Act (CRoW; 2000).
 Each of these routes was buffered with a 200m and 50m wide zone based on the conclusions of Finney et al. (2005).
-These buffers occupy an area of 1,718 hectares of Rombalds Moor (68% of the total area of 2,527 hectares) as shown in Figure 5.7. - 5.7.19 The distribution of Golden Plover registrations from the 2005 South Pennine Moors breeding bird survey is overlain on the buffered access route map.
-Further analysis is required to take into account habitat types present on the Moor, but it appears from this initial analysis that Golden Plover registrations are proportionately more abundant in areas of the Moor outside of the disturbance zones associated with access routes i.e. 50% of registrations occur outside of the disturbance zones whereas these occupy 68% of the Moor. - 5.7.20 An alternative approach to assessing potential impact of recreational access is to consider the distance that walkers and dog walkers penetrate into a site from an access point.
+These buffers occupy an area of 1,718 hectares of Rombalds Moor (68% of the total area of 2,527 hectares) as shown in Figure 5.6.

+- 5.7.23 The distribution of Golden Plover registrations from the 2005 South Pennine Moors breeding bird survey is overlain on the buffered access route map.
+Further analysis is required to take into account habitat types present on the Moor, but it appears from this initial analysis that Golden Plover registrations are proportionately more abundant in areas of the Moor outside of the disturbance zones associated with access routes i.e. 50% of registrations occur outside of the disturbance zones whereas these occupy 68% of the Moor. - 5.7.24 An alternative approach to assessing potential impact of recreational access is to consider the distance that walkers and dog walkers penetrate into a site from an access point.
 Access points are often car parks but in sub-urban locations may be the start of a footpath or bridleway.
 Visitor survey is required to establish how far visitors penetrate South Pennine sites, and to clarify the total number and diversity of access points.
-Visitor surveys of this type have been undertaken at a number of lowland heathland sites in Dorset, the Thames Basin, Wealden Heaths and Ashdown Forest. - 5.7.21 Figure 5.9 shows a combined cumulative distance curve for Dorset and Thames Basin Heaths.
+Visitor surveys of this type have been undertaken at a number of lowland heathland sites in Dorset, the Thames Basin, Wealden Heaths and Ashdown Forest. - 5.7.25 Figure 5.5 shows a combined cumulative distance curve for Dorset and Thames Basin Heaths.
 It shows that 50% of visitors penetrate into a site by up to about 700m.
 Other surveys show penetration distances for walkers and dog-walkers on Ashdown Forest of 867m and 872m respectively, and Wealden Heaths of 920m and 784m respectively (mean of the latter four distances = 860m).
-The greater penetration distances recorded for Ashdown Forest and Wealden Heaths may be explained by the generally larger size of each heathland patch in comparison to those in Dorset and the Thames Basin. - 5.7.22 To represent these penetration distances spatially, Figure 5.8 provides an analysis for Rombalds Moor showing 860m buffers around access points to the Moor in relation to Annex 1 bird registrations from the 2005 breeding bird survey.
-As may be expected it shows greater areas of likely disturbance around the edges of the Moor where access points are located, occupying an area of 1,292 hectares or 51% of the Moor.
-It also shows that Annex 1 bird registrations (mostly Golden Plover) tend to be found outside of the 860m buffer zone (79% of registrations).
+The greater penetration distances recorded for Ashdown Forest and Wealden Heaths may be explained by the generally larger size of each heathland patch in comparison to those in Dorset and the Thames Basin.

-Figure 5.9: Cumulative frequency distribution of the penetration distance onto Dorset and Thames Basin heaths by all visitors combined (Source: Liley at al, 2006)
+Figure 5.5: Cumulative frequency distribution of the penetration distance onto Dorset and Thames Basin heaths by all visitors combined (Source: Liley at al, 2006)